-Before joining CMIST as a Social Statistics PhD student, I worked as a Data Analyst at the University of Nottingham on a research project funded by The European Foundation for Alcohol Research.
-This research project investigated the relationship between early life socioeconomic status, midlife alcohol consumption and later life health problems using 1958 National Child Development Study survey data.
+Before joining CMI as a Social Statistics PhD student, I worked as a Data Analyst at the University of Nottingham on a research project funded by The European Foundation for Alcohol Research.
+This research project investigated the relationship between early-life socioeconomic status, midlife alcohol consumption and later life health problems using the 1958 National Child Development Study survey data.

 I have also worked as an Associate Tutor providing SPSS statistical training modules for postgraduate research students and Quantitative Methods seminars for undergraduate students at the University of East Anglia and Trinity College Dublin.
 Outside of the university sector, I have worked as an Economist with Indecon International Economic Consultants and as an Asbestos Analyst with Asbestos Consultancy Services Limited.

 My qualifications include an MSc in Statistics from the University of Warwick (dissertation entitled “Predicting one-year response in HIV clinical trials” in conjunction with GlaxoSmithKline), an MSc in Economics from Trinity College Dublin (dissertation entitled “Accidents on Irish Roads from 2000 to 2004; An Econometric Analysis” in conjunction with the National Roads Authority) and a joint honours BA in Mathematics and Economics from Trinity College Dublin.